A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

+Detailed proofs are shown in Appendix \ref{Appendix_Proof-Proposition1}.
+As those modifications can be made easily and are computationally effective, we adopt them as default in our study and refer BRP-m3 to the simplified MIP formulation in the remainder of this paper.}

-\textbf{Remarks:} \\ $(\romannumeral1)$ Note that parameter $T$ is needed in our formulation (as well as in all other MIP formulations), while the minimum number of relocations is unknown beforehand.
+\ \\ \textbf{Remarks:} \\ $(\romannumeral1)$ Note that parameter $T$ is needed in our formulation (as well as in all other MIP formulations {for the unrestricted BRP}), while the minimum number of relocations is unknown beforehand.
 In our numerical study, we adopt the optimal value of the restricted BRP to derive this bound, which has been utilized in the state-of-the-art formulation BRP-m2 \cite{Silva-2018-EJOR}.
-Moreover, a stronger lower bound $L$ is preferred as shown in \text{(Y$^-$-1)} and \text{(Y$^+$-1)}.
-Hence, the new stronger lower bound presented in Section \ref{section_LB} can be directly applied. \\ $(\romannumeral2)$ One non-trivial issue associated with traditional MIP formulations is symmetricity, noting that stacks are identical.
+Moreover, a stronger lower bound $L$ is preferred as shown in (\ref{cons_y_up_1}).
+Hence, the new stronger lower bound presented in Section \ref{section_LB} can be directly applied.\\ $(\romannumeral2)$ One non-trivial issue associated with traditional MIP formulations is symmetricity, noting that stacks are identical.
 This issue could incur a heavy computational burden for an MIP solver.
 Nevertheless, given that our variable definitions do not depend on stacks, this issue is naturally removed from our formulation.
-Moreover, comparing to the state-of-the-art formulation BRP-m2, we note that our \text{BRP-m3} is of a smaller size with less numbers of discrete variables and inequalities. \\ $(\romannumeral3)$ When the stack height limit is negligible or not imposed, e.g., stacks of steel plates in a steel factory, all variables $u_{it}$ and constraints in \text{(U-1), (U-2) and (U-3)} can simply be eliminated from the formulation.
-Indeed, we note that $\text{BRP-m3}$ has a much stronger performance compared to existing ones under such a situation. \\
+Moreover, comparing to the state-of-the-art formulation BRP-m2, we note that our BRP-m3 is of a smaller size with less numbers of discrete variables and inequalities. { Let $\lambda = \min\{H,B - S + 1\} \times SBT$.
+In BRP-m2, there are about $4\lambda$ discrete variables and $2\lambda$ inequalities, while the corresponding numbers in BRP-m3 are $2.5B^2T$ and $B^2T$ (or simply $4BT$ if the height limit is ignored).
+Indeed, for the non-trivial BRP where $1<S< B$, we have $S(S-1)< B(S-1)$, which is equivalently to $B< BS-S^2+S=(B - S + 1)S$.
+Together with the fact that $HS>B$ (otherwise relocations are impossible), it is clear that $\lambda$ is strictly greater than $B^2T$.
+Hence, BRP-m3 is of a smaller size. } \\ $(\romannumeral3)$ When the stack height limit is negligible or not imposed, e.g., stacks of steel plates in a steel factory, all variables $u_{it}$ and constraints in (\ref{cons_u_1})-(\ref{cons_u_2}) can simply be eliminated from BRP-m3.
+Indeed, we note that $\text{BRP-m3}$ has a much stronger performance compared to existing ones under such a situation.